JuhyungSon/SimLab/README.md

 Simlab offers hands-on experience in manipulating virtual chemical plants.
 Simlab complements chemical engineering courses by providing practical and safe learning experiences in a virtual environment.

 ## Getting Started
 These instructions will get you the project up and running on your local machine to recreate our work.
-To run, download Chemical Metaverse Hkust.exe to your PC and connect your PC to your Oculus device.

 ### Prerequisites